Discover everything you ever wanted to know in this beginner’s guide to white tea. You’ll learn how it’s made, how to drink it, and lots more!

 White Tea For Skin

-If you apply white tea extract, it can help to protect your skin against harmful effects of the sun’s UV rays.
+If you apply white tea extract, it can help to protect your skin against the harmful effects of the sun’s UV rays.

 It also has benefits for your skin’s firmness too!
 Many studies found that the polyphenols in white tea can suppress components that damage fibers in your skin that keeps it tight.